-The Organization maintained a 403(b) tax-sheltered annuity retirement program available for eligible employees.
-Any employee who was at least 21 years old and had completed two years of service was permitted to participate in the plan.
-Effective December 31, 2008, the Organization ceased accepting contributions to its 403(b) plan and replaced it with a new 401(k) plan beginning January 1, 2009.
-Under the 401(k) plan, contributions are not required; however, the Organization may contribute an amount, which vests immediately, as determined by the board of directors based on each employee's total compensation.
+The Organization maintains a 401(k) plan for eligible employees.
+Under the plan, contributions are not required; however, the Organization may contribute an amount, which vests immediately, as determined by the board of directors based on each employee's total compensation.
 Employees may also make pretax contributions to the plan.
-The Organization did not make any contributions into the plan during 2018.
+The Organization did not make any contributions into the plan during 2019 and 2018.